mvs2/mvs2.github.io/_posts/2020-12-20-100DaysofCode-Day-2.md

   - python crash course
 ---

-Today dealt more with dictionaries, setsf for lists, and nesting dictionaries and lists within dictionaries.
+Today dealt more with dictionaries, sets for lists, and nesting dictionaries and lists within dictionaries.

 I found "sets" interesting and something I must have forgotten.
 According to ["Python Crash Course"][python-crash-course]* "A set is a collection in which each item must be unique....
 When you wrap set() around a list that contains duplicate items, Python identifies the unique items in the list and builds a set from those items."